-Since 2012, The Wisdom Project has conducted interviews with elderly populations from around the world, and in 2016, we began combing those interviews for qualitative data that offer insight to elderly populations’ health practices, generative lifestyles and habits, and community engagement and its impact on long-term health goals.
-We are currently in the process of drafting several articles for publication, as well as creating best practice guides for geriatric healthcare professionals.
+Since 2012, The Wisdom Project has conducted interviews with elderly populations from around the world, and in 2016, we began combing those interviews for qualitative data that offer insight into elderly populations’ health practices, generative lifestyles, and habits.
+We also mined the data for information about community engagement and its impact on long-term health goals.
+We are currently in the process of drafting several articles for publication, and we are creating best practice guides for geriatric healthcare professionals.

 Youth & Senior Programs